Before

 Decision latency eliminated

-Questions that previously took days of multi-team analysis can now be resolved in minutes.
-Teams respond to market signals in near real time — rather than lagging the market by a reporting cycle.
+Questions that once took days of multi-team analysis now resolve in minutes.
+Teams respond to market signals in near real time.

 1000×